alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

 This flow of this script is as follows:
 - Select `rebase` OR `update`
-    - A `rebase` will essentially extract the .asar to a folder, rename the original .asar to .asar.bak, and inject your custom code into the entrypoint of `\app\app.js`.
+    - A `rebase` will essentially extract the .asar to a folder, rename the original .asar to .asar.bak, and inject your custom code into the entrypoint of `\app\app.js` using some regex to place the payload exactly where I want it.
     - A `update` will just try to reinject the custom code if needed.
 - Both `rebase` and `update` will copy the payload from this repository into the Joplin repository `C:\Program Files\Joplin\resources\app\joplin_inject_code.js`